 Mugs follows threads from letter to letter over several years of questions directed to several different yogis.
 She pieces together the practices for her readers, drawn from yoga masters during a span of over 50 years.
 The lifetime of a practicing yogi, Dr. Hari Dickman, is held within the pages of these letters, only to be revealed now through the inspiration and love of his last disciple, Mugs.

 Hear the voice of Dr. Hari Dickman as he speaks a bit about his life.

-BC Booklook Review
+BC Booklook Magazine Sept 2016

 “This is an extraordinary book.
 It is a shining jewel.
 Truly, it is priceless.
 You have found buried treasure… I have known Mugs for quite a few years now.
 I am thrilled she is passing on the teachings she has garnered and cherished from her teacher.
 These are the teachings that Hari received via personal letters and correspondence with many of the yoga giants of his time.”Erich Schiffmann

 “This jewel of a book is a fitting tribute to a great soul, offered lovingly by his dedicated student.
 How fortunate that the yogic knowledge he gained from many revered teachers has been preserved so carefully and faithfully that it can enrich the lives of many spiritual seekers who otherwise would never have known of him.”Nayaswami Gyandev McCord